 “This will be a place to meet God every week,” said Joel Aldo Perez, president of the Adventist Church in Cuba, during the ceremony.
 “Let’s make this a place of peace, of hope, of worship.
 Let’s come here every Sabbath to give God the glory.”

 The celebration marks the answer to a decades-long prayer by the Cardenas congregation.
 The Adventist faith first came to Cardenas in the 1930s, and it was another 30 years before the congregation built a small church.
-The group worshipped in the cramped space for more than 50 years, all the while praying for a larger place to worship.
+The group worshipped in the cramped space for decades, all the while praying for a larger place.
 In the meantime, the members endured many tribulations; from persecution for their faith to the shame of worshipping in a tiny, rundown building.

 Despite the challenges, the congregation continued to increase until they outgrew their space.
 For decades, half the group sat inside with the other half perched outside the front doors, under the scant shade of a makeshift awning.

 The members persevered, trusting that God would provide a new church.
 And in the 1990s, the answer arrived in the form of Maranatha—or so it seemed.

 Daniel Fontaine, assistant to the president of the Adventist Church in Inter-America and former president of the Adventist Church in Cuba, was among the special guests at the event.
 He spoke during the dedication, recalling the early days of Maranatha’s work in the country—which coincided with his start as president.